 - Register the name under the Companies Act 2006, the Company, Limited Liability Partnership and the Business (Names and Trading Disclosures) Regulations 2015.

 If you start working as self-employed, you must register with HMRC.
-You can do this at any time up to 5 October of your business’ second tax year.
+You can do this online at any time up to 5 October of your business’ second tax year, although it is best to notify HMRC as soon as possible so you keep up-to-date with your obligations as they arise.

 Many of the communications with Companies House are now possible online and a receipt is issued once you have completed the task.